European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 Benefits
 ========

-The benefits or the middle-layer API are its pythonic, concise syntax aimed at rapid development cycles.
-As a result much fewer lines of code for implementing interfaces than in the *bound* APIs are needed, and there is no need to worry about request/reply patterns.
-Instead properties of remote devices are accessed just if they were a normal Python object.
+The benefits of the middle-layer API are its pythonic, concise syntax aimed at rapid development cycles.
+As a result much fewer lines of code for implementing interfaces are needed than in the *bound* APIs, and there is no need to worry about request/reply patterns.
+Instead properties of remote devices are accessed just as if they were a normal Python object.
 Consider

 ..  code-block:: Python